Helmut Linssen: Political career

 Linssen joined the CDU in 1972 and was on the council of his hometown of Geldern (Lower Rhine) from 1975 to 1980.
 In 1980, he entered the North Rhine-Westphalian state parliament for the first time.
 He represented the Kleve I constituency, which today includes the municipalities of Geldern, Issum, Kalkar, Kerken, Kevelaer, Rheurdt, Straelen, Uedem, Wachtendonk and Weeze.
-From 1987 to 1991 he was general secretary of the CDU North Rhine-Westphalia and from 1990 to 1999 chairman of the parliamentary group the CDU parliamentary group.
+From 1987 to 1991 he was the general secretary of the CDU North Rhine-Westphalia and from 1990 to 1999 chairman of the parliamentary group the CDU parliamentary group.
 As such, he also served as leader of the opposition in the state parliament.
 In the 1995 state elections, he ran as the top candidate against the then Prime Minister of North Rhine-Westphalia and later Federal President Johannes Rau, but was unable to assert himself against him.

 In January 1999, Linssen applied to be the state chairman of the CDU in North Rhine-Westphalia.
 The post had become vacant due to Norbert Blüm's resignation.
 In addition to Linssen, the former State Secretary in the Federal Building Ministry, Christa Thoben, and the former Federal Minister Jürgen Rüttgers applied for the chair.
 The latter narrowly prevailed against Linssen.
 From 2000 to 2005 he was 1st Vice President of the State Parliament of North Rhine-Westphalia and Chairman of the Committee on Economics, SMEs and Technology.